alexcasalboni/kinesis-streams-fan-out-kinesis-analytics/README.md

 What's going on exactly?

-* We define two output destinations with the very same structure, named *POSITIVE_TRANSACTIONS* and *NEGATIVE_TRANSACTIONS*, that have been connected to the corresponding Kinesis Streams (see source code [here](./kinesis-analytics/create.js)).
+* We define **two output destinations** with the very same structure, named *POSITIVE_TRANSACTIONS* and *NEGATIVE_TRANSACTIONS*, that have been connected to the corresponding Kinesis Streams (see source code [here](./kinesis-analytics/create.js#L88)).
-* We also define two "pumps" (names don't matter) that will buffer data before writing into the output stream
+* We also define **two "pumps"** (with arbitrary names) that will buffer our data before writing into the output stream
-* For each pump, we define the filtering query that will write positive transactions to the first stream, and negative transactions to the second one
+* For each pump, we define the **filtering query** that will write positive transactions to the first stream, and negative transactions to the second one

-Note: this SQL query will be executed in real-time on the incoming data, without any windowing or buffering.
-Well, in my tests it took less than 2 seconds from the input stream all the way to the processing Lambda Functions.
+**Note**: this SQL query will be executed in real-time on the incoming data, without any windowing or buffering.
+Well, in my tests it took a bit less than 2 seconds for a batch of 500 records to reach my Lambda Functions.

 ## Contributing